sm6yvr/liam/README.md

-# liam - DIY Robot lawn mover
+# liam - DIY Robot lawn mower

 Liam is an arduino project for the DIY Robot Lawn Mover.